Piano Concerto No. 2 (Glass): I. The Vision

-Second movement: Sacagawea
+II.
+Sacagawea

 Sacagawea, the subject of the second movement.
 Sculpture in Washington Park (Portland, Oregon), designed by Alice Cooper.

 The second movement is characterized by a soft flute theme representing Sacagawea, the Native American girl who aided the travelers during the harsh winter during their trek through the United States midwest.
 The movement opens with piano repetitions; the flute, joining quickly in the movement, proclaims an eerie theme.
 This suddenly shifts into a mild, playful exchange in which the piano and flute form a quick duet; this in turn develops into a climax, where shimmering strings support the flute, which continuously plays a growingly frantic two-note combination without resolution.
 Abruptly ending, the climax turns into a recapitulation of the original "Sacagawea" theme.
 The second part concludes with the lonely flute performing long, simple notes, and the piano playing almost indiscernible C major chords.

 The second part is only scored for flute, snare, strings, and naturally piano.
 Not only does Glass attempt to make an audible representation of Sacagawea, but he also makes a clear effort to emphasize the relationship between the figures.
 The times of playfulness are distinct from those of sombre exchange; these are meant to symbolize the productivity of the relationship as well as potential disagreements (both logistical and cultural) that the party may have had, respectively.
 The second movement is also notable in that it shows a distinct change in Glass' style, a statement supported by the fact that the piano mentions the characteristic triplet construction used by Glass in most of his work only once; this is stated as a connector into the final touches of the movement.

-Third movement: The Land
+III.
+The Land

 The final movement begins quietly.
 All of the instruments excluded from the preceding movement are reintroduced.
 After a series of sullen string lengths, as well as quick woodwind undertone, the piano enters the movement uncommonly late-more than two minutes into play.
 After some time, the work begins to escalate until it reaches a climactic moment in the concerto, a point of unforeseen energy and enthusiasm.
 This is recapitulated multiple times before the movement reverts to its original minor mode introductory material.
 The concerto finishes with piano solo, sadly playing low F minor chords.

 The final part of the work is, perhaps, its most important.
 Glass comments: "I wanted this final movement to reflect also the expanse of time - what the land was before the expedition and what it became after."
 Glass emphasizes progression in this movement; this may be interpreted, in light of Glass' words, to be a movement of the country in and of itself, its successes and failures, and most importantly its Western expansion which was begun by the Lewis and Clark expedition.